Types Of Mortgage Refinance: Which Option Is Right For You?

 Additionally, there may be specific fees tied to your chosen refinancing option that don’t apply to other types of refinances, like a VA funding fee.
 Before locking in your decision, be sure to review all of your options carefully and assess what each one would entail for your finances.

-When deciding among the different refinancing options, there are a number of factors you ought to take into consideration, including:
+When deciding among the different types of refinancing options, there are several factors you ought to take into consideration, including:

 - The type of mortgage loan you have

-- The type of borrower you are (e.g., a veteran with a VA loan)
+- The type of borrower you are (for example, a veteran with a VA loan)

 - The goals you hope to achieve by refinancing